BrandonRicks/CS-340-Client-Server-Development/README.md

 # CS 340 PROJECT README: GRAZIOSO SALVARE PROGRAM

 ## About the Project/Project Title
-Grazioso Salvare is a company that trains dogs for search-and-rescue operations and requires a method to identify and categorize potential dogs for this purpose.
+Grazioso Salvare is a company that trains dogs for search-and-rescue operations, and requires a method to identify and categorize potential dogs for this purpose.
 To facilitate the company’s needs, this project is intended to implement functionality and interaction between client and server; specifically, an application that “can work with existing data from the animal shelters to identify and categorize available dogs”.

+## Functionality
+This project combines the client side, server side, and middleware into full stack development.
+This project allows for filtered viewing of data, retrieved from the database using a Python module, and shown in an easy-to-use web dashboard.
+This dashboard comes with company branding, as well as widgets that offer visual representation of the data.
+The dashboard is also interactive, allowing for filtering options that respond dynamically.

+## Tools Used
+### Database is in MongoDB (https://www.mongodb.com/).

+*MongoDB is a great tool for use in scalable applications and projects emphasizing agile methodologies.
+It is both document-oriented and NoSQL, which offers great flexibility and stability with many concurrent users.
+Combined with Python, database applications and modules can be developed quickly and relatively easily.*

+### Middleware was created with Python (https://www.python.org/).

+*Combined with built-in functionality to MongoDB, Python is a great choice for programming language.
+The driver library PyMongo allows for compatibility between dictionaries and lists, allowing for easy manipulation and iteration functionality.*

+### Client-side dashboard was created with Jupyter Notebook (https://jupyter.org/).

+*Jupyter Notebook is part IDE, part data science environment.
+It supports many languages, and as a web source application, offers easy-of-use and access as a web tool.*

+### Maps, graphs, and UI were created with Plotly and Dash (https://plotly.com/)

+*Plotly is a graphing and analytics library that is functional with Python, among many other languages.
+Dash is a Python framework that is used for building web-based applications.
+Combined, these tools offer graphing and widgets within a web-based dashboard.*

+## Steps To Project Completion

-## Database Commands (Mongo Shell and Screenshots): MongoImport and Authentication
+### Database Commands (Mongo Shell and Screenshots): MongoImport and Authentication
 First, we import a CSV file containing the information required for the database.
 This is done through the following command:

 ```mongoimport --port <PORT#> --db AAC --collection animals ./aac_shelter_outcomes.csv```